 So…has bad thinking clouded your ability to lead effectively?

-Here are 7 things bad leaders say.
+Here are 7 things bad leaders say to themselves and to their teams.
 I only know this, because, over the years, I’ve caught myself thinking or even saying some of these things.

 And I’ve realized that if I’m going to lead more effectively, I need to change my approach.

 1. If I’m going to get it done right, I have to do it myself